fluttered-book/fluttered-book.github.io/content/docs/testing/unit-test.md

 ### Creating a list without mutating

-Dart has a special syntax for creating a new list witch includes all elements from an existing list.
+Dart has a special syntax for creating a new list that includes all elements from an existing list.

 ```run-dartpad:theme-dark:mode-dart:run-false:width-100%:height-200px